 It is being predicted that many will not only want to be out in nature but will begin to place a priority on self-care including the elements that help strengthen and stabilize the immune system – such as the movement and exercise that comes with the various types of activities noted above.
 The geographic destinations that allow visitors to have easy to such activities will score highly among these more health-focused travellers.

 #7 A physical environment that is somewhat removed from the noise that has become “daily life” in the 21st century.

-For all destinations this would align with #4, and the desire of travelers to seek out more remote locations away from the more congested areas and heavily- trafficked tourist attractions.
+For all destinations this would align with #4, and the desire of travellers to seek out more remote locations away from the more congested areas and heavily- trafficked tourist attractions.